ShTuran/Practical-Ethical-Hacking/blue-ctf.md

 # Subject:   CTF

 # Reported by : Shirinov Turan
-### Note: IP addresses of machine may differ (I run the machine several time due to my mistake which mentioned) and I used THM.
+### Note: IP address of machine may differ (I run the machine several time due to my mistake which mentioned) and I used THM.

 nmap results: